-Code of Meeting Practice

-- 10.7 The grounds on which a meeting of the Council or Committee of Council is closed to the Public must be specified in the decision to close the meeting and recorded in the minutes or report of the meeting. - 10.8 The General Manager must ensure that the agenda for an extraordinary meeting of Council or Committee of Council deals only with the matters stated in the Notice of Meeting. - 10.9 Despite subclause 10.8, business may be transacted at an extraordinary meeting of a council even though due notice of the business has not been given to the councillors.
-However, this can happen only if: - (a) a motion is passed to have the business transacted at the meeting, and - (b) the business proposed to be brought forward is ruled by the chairperson to be of great urgency.

-Such a motion can be moved without notice but only after the business notified in the agenda for the meeting has been disposed of.

-10.10 Only the mover of a motion referred to in subclause 10.9 can speak to the motion before it is put.

-- 10.11 When a report of a Departmental representative has been presented to a meeting of a Council in accordance with Section 433 of the Act, the Council must ensure that the report: - (a) is laid on the table at the meeting; and - (b) is subsequently available for the information of Councillors and members of the public at all reasonable times.

-11 ORDER OF BUSINESS (Clause 239 Regulation)

-- 11.1 The general order of business at a meeting of Council or Committee of Council (other than an extraordinary meeting) will be fixed by Council from time to time and in accordance with this Code of Meeting Practice.
-Business will be listed by the General Manager as follows:

-- (i) Opening of ordinary meeting

-- (ii) Forum

-- (iii) Apologies

-- (iv) Endorsement of Minutes of Previous Council Meeting/s and adoption or acceptance of Committee meeting minutes

-- (v) Mayoral/Official Minutes

-- (vi) Reports to Council by General Manager and relevant staff - (vii) Reports to Closed Council - (viii) The General Manager advises the meeting of the Resolutions from the Closed Meeting - 11.2 It is an expectation that all Councillors, the General Manager and Council employees attending the meeting and the members of the public gallery turn all mobile phone and/ or electronic devices onto 'silent' or 'off'.. - 11.3 The order of business may be altered if a motion to that effect, which can be moved without notice, is carried.
-Only the mover of such a motion may speak to it before it is put.

-12 NOTICE OF BUSINESS (Clause 241 Regulation)
+- 10.11 When a report of a Departmental representative has been presented to a meeting of a Council in accordance with section 433 of the Act, the Council must ensure that the report: - (a) is laid on the table at the meeting; and - (b) is subsequently available for the information of councillors and members of the public at all reasonable times. - 11 ORDER OF BUSINESS (clause 239 of the Regulation) - 11.1 The general order of business at a meeting of Council or committee of Council (other than an extraordinary meeting) will be fixed by Council from time to time and in accordance with this Code of Meeting Practice.
+Business will be listed by the General Manager as follows: - (i) Opening of ordinary meeting - (ii) Forum - (iii) Apologies - (iv) Endorsement of Minutes of Previous Council Meeting/s and adoption or acceptance of committee meeting minutes - (v) Mayoral/Official Minutes - (vi) Reports to Council by General Manager and relevant staff - (vii) Reports to Closed Council - (viii) The General Manager advises the meeting of the Resolutions from the Closed Meeting - 11.2 It is an expectation that all councillors, the General Manager and Council employees attending the meeting and the members of the public gallery turn all mobile phone and/ or electronic devices onto 'silent' or 'off'. - 11.3 The order of business may be altered if a motion to that effect, which can be moved without notice, is carried.
+Only the mover of such a motion may speak to it before it is put. - NOTICE OF BUSINESS (clause 241 of the Regulation) - 12.1 In order for business to be transacted at a meeting of Council or committee of Council: - (a) A councillor must give notice in writing of any business he/she wants discussed by the Monday, of the week prior to the ordinary meeting or committee meeting day to allow inclusion in the agenda.
+Matters requiring investigation should be lodged as early as possible.